chapmanjacobd/library/.github/README.md

     Moves each tab to a random day-of-the-week by default

-    It may also be useful to shuffle monthly tabs, etc. You can accomplish this like so:
+    It may also be useful to shuffle monthly tabs, etc. You can accomplish this like so

         library tabs-shuffle tabs.db -d  31 -f monthly library tabs-shuffle tabs.db -d  90 -f quarterly